gnmaxim/blockchain-certificate-issuer/README.md

 # blockchain-certificate-issuer
-CO2 compensation certificate issuing application, saving them on the Ethereum Blockchain
+Generic certificate issuing application, which saves them on the Ethereum Blockchain.

+Fabric Pattern is used.
+A Issuer smartcontract maintains realesed certificates data.